Doctor of Medicine (MD) Program

 The MD-MPH dual degrees are offered jointly by the College of Medicine - Phoenix and the UA Mel and Enid Zuckerman College of Public Health.
 The emphasis of the MD-MPH Dual Degree Program is on clinical and public health leadership.
 It is anticipated that graduates will be leaders in a wide variety of clinical and public health settings.
 The MD-MPH program is designed to give students an exposure to the public health, prevention and clinical issues they will face, and provide a framework for problem solving and implementing effective health programs.

-The College of Medicine and the Eller College of Management at the University of Arizona have developed a new program that promises to offer medical students a unique dual degree opportunity that combines their interests in both medicine and business.
-The MD/MBA Program will be five years in length with the first three years in the UA College of Medicine, the fourth year within the Eller College of Business and the final year back at the UA College of Medicine with a continuing connection to the resources and classes at the Eller College of Management.
+The University of Arizona College of Medicine – Phoenix and the Eller College of Management are in the process of approving a fully redesigned program that promises to offer medical students a unique dual degree opportunity that combines their interests in both medicine and business.
+The MD/MBA Program will be a four-year program that allows MD students to earn their MBA during medical school.